naoto0804/pytorch-AdaIN/README.md

 ## Usage

 ### Download models
-Download [decoder.pth](https://drive.google.com/file/d/1bMfhMMwPeXnYSQI6cDWElSZxOxc6aVyr/view?usp=sharing)/[vgg_normalized.pth](https://drive.google.com/file/d/1EpkBA2K2eYILDSyPTt0fztz59UjAIpZU/view?usp=sharing) and put them under `models/`.
+Download decoder.pth / vgg_normalized.pth from [release](https://github.com/naoto0804/pytorch-AdaIN/releases/tag/v0.0.0) and put them under `models/`.

 ### Test
 Use `--content` and `--style` to provide the respective path to the content and style image.